 Pour one teaspoon of the mixture into the affected ear and let it sit for a few seconds before you drain it back out.

-With a prescription, swimmer’s ear only lasts an average of seven to 10 days.
+With an antibiotic prescription, swimmer’s ear only lasts an average of seven to 10 days.

 The only successful form of treatment that is available for surfer’s ear is to surgically remove the bone growths that have formed.